 11. The landlord presented testimony the rental agreement of the rented premises located at [REDACTED] NL, is a written monthly tenancy.
-12. The landlord advised that she issued a notice under section 18 to the tenant on 22 November 2023 to be out of the residence by 29 February 2024 by issuing it to the tenant personally.
+12. The landlord suggested that she issued a notice under section 18 to the tenant on 22 November 2023 to be out of the residence by 29 November 2024 by placing it on the doorway of the tenant's apartment.
 13. The landlord offered evidence of a Notice to Terminate the tenancy under Section 18 of the Residential Tenancies Act, 2018 (Exhibit L # 2).
 Section 18 (2) (b) of the Act, states: